Response: Rick Beato’s Top 20 Drum Fills

 Yeah, I’m not surprised about this.
 Another punchline, but I can’t deny that it’s an entraining fill.
 If it weren’t for the 3 ½ minute buildup beforehand, it probably wouldn’t be as fun.

-So now is the time when I’m supposed to talk about what I think I missing from the list.
+So now is the time when I’m supposed to talk about the drum fills that I think are missing from the list.
 Well, I don’t really have the time or energy to do so; suffice it to say those most of the songs I’ve transcribed have got fills that left an impact on me.

 I’m heading out to watch the Super Bowl, and then I’m taking next week off.
 With any luck, I should be done with my SEO in the next couple of days.
 Then I can step away from this catastrophe for a little bit.